compulim/react-augmentation/README.md

 At first, augmentation operators may be mind-bending, unnecessary, and feels like [Inception](http://www.imdb.com/title/tt1375666/) or, even worse, anti-pattern.
 They enable scenarios that could otherwise very difficult to implement.

+Everything in this library is pure React.
+Absolutely no DOM manipulation.

 ## What is data-driven DOM hierarchy?

 Use JSX as how it is designed to use.
 Support rich, live, and eventful content.